 - Henry Morrison Flagler purchases 140 acres between the Atlantic Ocean and Lake Worth.

 - On February 11, Flagler opens his first luxury Palm Beach hotel on Lake Worth, the Royal Poinciana, which becomes the largest hotel in the world at the time.

-- On April 2, the Florida East Coast Railway begins service to West Palm Beach.
+- The Florida East Coast Railway begins service to West Palm Beach on April 2nd.

-- Flagler enlarges a winter home on the oceanfront side of the property forming the Palm Beach Inn (later renamed The Breakers), an extension of the Royal Poinciana and the only oceanfront hotel south of Daytona Beach.
+- Flagler enlarges a winter home on the oceanfront side of his 140-acre property to form the Palm Beach Inn (later renamed The Breakers - see 1901).
+An extension of the Royal Poinciana, the Palm Beach Inn opened on January 16 and held the designation of being the only oceanfront hotel south of Daytona Beach.

-- Flagler also extends the Florida East Coast Railway to Miami and builds the Port of Palm Beach, a 1,000-foot pier off the Palm Beach Inn, which allows guests to travel via steamship to Nassau, Havana and Key West.
+- Flagler extends the Florida East Coast Railway to Miami and builds the Port of Palm Beach, a 1,000-foot pier off the Palm Beach Inn, which allows travel via steamship to Nassau, Havana and Key West.

 - Flagler contracts Alexander H. Findlay to build the first nine-hole golf course in Florida.

 - Due to Palm Beach's growing popularity and new reputation as a “winter paradise,” the Royal Poinciana is enlarged by half its size.

 - During the summer, Flagler lays foundation for Whitehall, his private residence.

 - Guests begin to request a room “down by the breakers” and the Palm Beach Inn is officially renamed The Breakers.

 - On August 24, Henry Morrison Flagler (71) marries Mary Lily Kenan (34) in Kenansville, North Carolina.